ChaitaliMali/MPA/README.md

 •	Data stored in memory can be done via caching technique.

 •	Log4j can be used for logging the logs in a file.

+•	Use custom exceptions and handle it in more efficient way